Full-time: Four years full-time; five years sandwich (H134). Part-time: Five years (Level 3 and 4 modules)

 The course is intended to provide the opportunity to gain a degree and additional valuable experience to enable graduates to have a good chance of entering the motor sports industry.
 It has been developed as a direct result of the need for professionals within the motor sports industry and satisfies the requirements of an Engineering Council Institution.

-The MEng is a four year course, plus an extra year if an industrial placement is included.
+The MEng is a four year course (five year if on Foundation entry), plus an extra year if an industrial placement is included.
 Satisfactory completion of an industrial placement leads to the award: MEng (Honours) CAE with Industrial Placement.

 Our close links with industry mean everything you’ll learn reflects current best practice - especially as you’ll be taught by staff with successful careers in the aerospace and automotive industries.